llaverowallet/llavero/README.md

 | **Protect any digital asset** | NO         | NO       | NO       | Yes               |

 ### Status & contributions

+Currently, Llavero is an MVP.
+Is a basic EVM wallet with WalletConnect support.
+Many security layers aren't yet developed.
+Such as Passkeys, a good penetration test, create many tests.

+So if you are a developer, a web security specialist or QA tester that you wanna contribute great!

+If you are a cloud architect or security specialist and you wanna participate in architecture and/or security layers proposal also you are very welcome :)

 ## Objectives